kuaminika/kuaminika-studies/javascript_cheatsheet.md

 ## DOM stuff

 ### Nodelist
-  - it is not an array so it does not have map
+  - It is not an array so it does not have map however it has a forEach().